 Domestic Violence and Pets

-- Harm to the person - Abusers sometimes threaten harm to a pet to induce a woman to stay, as a means of punishing the victim for leaving, or as a means of coercing the victim to come back.
-An abuser may threaten to harm the animal, actually harm the animal, and then warn the victim that she may end up being hurt in the same way.
+- Abusers sometimes threaten harm to a pet to exert control over a victim, to induce a victim to stay, as a means of punishing the victim for leaving, or as a means of coercing the victim to come back.
+An abuser may threaten to harm the animal, actually harm the animal, and then warn the victim that s/he may end up being hurt in the same way.

 - Animal abuse can be an indicator that a victim may be in a lethal situation.
 An abuser’s actions towards a pet may be a sign for what harm may befall the victim.
 If the abuser actually ends the pet’s life, it may signal that the abuser is willing to of inflict severe, and perhaps lethal, harm to the victim.